tesommer/FreeCrumbs/Building/Home/README.md

     |
     +---- bin # executables
     |
-    +---- lib # the FreeCrumbs jar and third party libraries
+    +---- lib # the FreeCrumbs jars and third-party libraries
     |
     +---- FinfConfigs # configs that go to the Finf program (described below)
 ```